Resident Safety Policy

 Family medicine experience and on-call

-Depending on the training site, residents may be required to work in different settings which include: emergency room, hospital ward, patients' home, long-term care institutions/group homes, and other ambulatory settings.
+Depending on the training site, residents may be required to work in different settings which include but are not limited to: emergency room, hospital ward, patients' home, long-term care institutions/group homes, and other ambulatory settings.

 It is recognized that each training site will have its own safety protocol, but the safety protocol must abide by the following principles.